loriortiz/lm-ws-views/contents/articles/nina-zivancevic/index.md

                               aboriginal,
                 Ethical ground where they feed us to the sharks and larks
-                disappearing in light dusk of the British lakes?....
+                disappearing in light dusk of the British lakes? ...
                 …As if the algebra of heartache had
                 To knock down every wall
-                And every barbed wire we ran into….
+                And every barbed wire we ran into ….

 </em></pre>